Trailside Museum of Natural History: History

 The building served as a theater and gymnasium for the Fort Robinson army post.
 The theater hosted many types of entertainment, including boxing matches, dances, and moving pictures.
-The theater was exclusively used as a gym by 1917 as automobiles and movie houses became more prevalent, allowing soldiers to seek entertainment elsewhere.
+By 1917, the theater was being used exclusively as a gym, as automobiles and movie houses became more prevalent and allowed soldiers to seek entertainment elsewhere.

-The building was acquired by the University of Nebraska in 1955 which opened the Trailside Museum at Fort Robinson in 1961.
+The building was acquired by the University of Nebraska State Museum in 1955 which opened the Trailside Museum at Fort Robinson in 1961.
 It was listed on the National Register of Historic Places in 1988, and is also part of the Fort Robinson and Red Cloud Agency historic district.

-Exhibition

-The most important exhibition is a pair of 14 - foot mammoth skeletons were found nearby.
-The beasts apparently locked tusks in mortal combat and starved to death as a result.

-The museum exhibits the fossils of two mammoths which killed each other when the area was in an ice age.
-They were trapped due to their tusks and died.

-Also in the museum there is a paleontological exhibition made by Mark Marcusson and Gregory Brownde.
-There are exhibits of animals that lived in Nebraska millions of years ago like the Daeodon or three-toed horse.
+Exhibitions

+The museum exhibits the fossils of two ice age Columbian mammoth bulls which died with their tusks locked together, evidently the result of intraspecific combat.
+The fossils were discovered in 1962 on nearby private land, and the excavation was led by paleontologist Michael Voorhies.
+The exhibit, called Clash of the Mammoths, opened to the public in 2006.

+Other exhibits in the museum cover topics such as ice age mammals of the Great Plains, paleontology of the Agate Fossil Beds, Cretaceous marine fossils from Western Interior Seaway deposits, and the geology of western Nebraska, amongst others.